iPsychonaut/Phylogenetic_Pipeline/README.md

 -Combined FASTA File

--MUSCLE Alignment of the Combined FASTA
+-MUSCLE Alignment FASTA of the Combined Sequences

 -A Neighbor Joining Tree File with Branch Support

--A UPGMA Tree File with Branch Support

 -A Bootstrap Consensus Tree File with Branch Support